 The ATO’s Instant Asset Write-Off rule means small businesses may be able to ‘instantly’ deduct assets purchased for business use, rather than depreciate them over time using the small business asset pool.

 Historically, the Instant Asset Write-Off has been limited to assets of $1,000 or less, and to businesses with turnover of $2 million or less.
 However, in 2015 this was changed, to allow businesses with turnover of $10 million or less to instantly deduct assets up to $20,000.
-And in June 2017, this was extended for another year – meaning businesses have until June 30th, 2018 to take advantage of the scheme.
+In June 2017, this was extended for another year.

-With only a few months to take advantage of the scheme, now’s the time for small businesses to find out more about.
+With only a few months to take advantage of the scheme for this financial year, now’s the time for small businesses to find out more about.
 Here are 7 things you need to know about the Immediate Asset Deduction scheme.

 must be purchased and installed to be considered eligible